Skip to Content

 • Gadolinium gallium garnet (GGG) – Gd3Ga2(GaO4)3

-Yttrium aluminum garnet (YAG) and gadolinium gallium garnet (GGG) has been used as diamond simulants over the years rather than garnet simulants.
+Yttrium aluminum garnet (YAG) and gadolinium gallium garnet (GGG) have been used as diamond simulants over the years rather than garnet simulants.

 Both YAG and GGG are available in a variety of colors.
 When impurities are incorporated into the garnet lattice, different color variations are produced.